AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution/faq.md

 Attribution always runs before segmentation, and segmentation runs before report filters are applied.
 This concept also applies to virtual report suites using segments.

-For example, if you create a VRS with a "Display Hits" segment applied, you could see other channels in a table using some attribution models.
+For example, if you create a virtual report suite with a "Display Hits" segment applied, you could see other channels in a table using some attribution models.

 ![Display-only virtual report suite](assets/vrs-aiq-example.png)